- Faith and Worship

 I believe he put all those things there for me to draw me to his priesthood.
 And so I decided after graduating to take the next step of entering seminary to see if this was in fact what he wanted for me.

-Now in my fourth year of college seminary, I feel confident that it is how the Lord wants to use me and, for that reason, will be my happiness.
+Now having concluded the first half of my time in seminary, I feel confident that priesthood is how the Lord wants to use me and, for that reason, will be my happiness.
 I have grown in my knowledge of myself and the Lord, seeing more clearly the way he prepared the way for me to serve him as one of his priests.

-As I continue in my formation, please pray for me and all of us Christians to become better disciples who want nothing more than to do the will of God.
+As I continue in my formation, please pray for me, that I might love with the heart of Jesus.
 And know that I can’t wait to serve you as one of the Lord Jesus’ priests!